SBS9

 SBS9 is a Dutch commercial television channel owned by Talpa Network through Talpa TV.
 The channel was launched on 1 January 2015 at 12:00 CET with a movie marathon.
 The channel can be received via all television providers in the Netherlands.
 Other channels of the group in the Netherlands are SBS6, Net5 and Veronica.
+It is considered Talpa Network's "catch-up" programming network.
+It was replaced by the first version of Viaplay TV on 5 April 2024, but resumed operating on 14 March 2025, when Viaplay TV started broadcasting a standalone channel.

 History

 SBS Broadcasting announced its plans for a launch of a fourth channel in the Netherlands already in 2009.
 On 22 August 2014, the company officially released its definite plans for a new channel targeting female viewers.
 The channel got its name SBS9 on 27 September 2014.
 The launch date was set in January 2015.

+For the 2015-2016 UEFA Champions League season, it was decided that Hart van Nederland and Shownieuws would be broadcast on the channel whenever SBS6 aired a match.
+The first time this arrangement happened, on 19 August 2015, saw the channel attracting a record high audience of 400,000 viewers tuning in for both.
+Piet Paulusma's weather forecast (Piets Weerbericht) attracted 429,000 viewers, 9% of the audience share.

 On 10 April 2017, Talpa Holding acquired a 67% stake from Sanoma Media Netherlands.

-On 2 April 2024, Viaplay Group announced a partnership with Talpa under which the channel will be renamed Viaplay TV effective 5 April.
-The channel will cross-promote the Viaplay streaming service by featuring broadcasts of selected sports properties from the service, such as Formula One, PDC darts, and Premier League football.
+On 2 April 2024, Viaplay Group announced a partnership with Talpa under which the channel was renamed Viaplay TV on 5 April.
+The channel cross-promoted the Viaplay streaming service by featuring broadcasts of selected sports properties from the service, such as Formula One, PDC darts, and Premier League football.

-On 14 March 2025, the channel split into 2, with the Viaplay TV name becoming a cable sports channel, while the former Viaplay TV channel positions reverted back to SBS9.
-The revived channel resumed its previous offer: films, repeats of SBS6's original productions and American sitcoms.
-It also announced the premiere of the American series Animal Control.
+On 14 March 2025, Viaplay TV was relaunched as a standalone channel under Viaplay Group ownership, and SBS9 returned to air with its previous focus on films, imported American sitcoms, and repeats of SBS6's original productions.